Oleksandr-Zhabenko/aftovolio/README.md

 - +di   — if present implies the "differentiation" mode of computation for the comparing options with the line in +l2\.\.\.-l2 or +ln\.\.\.-ln groups of command line arguments.
 Is useful mostly in case of the line to compare with has approximately the same number of syllables as the option lines.

-- -e   — if present suppresses the printing of "={digits}" in the line option to the screen.
+- -e   — if present suppresses the printing of "={digits}" and \"\_{digits}\" (the last one groups since the version 0.8.0.0) in the line option to the screen.
 Is used for better readability, often with +di.

 - +q   — if present with +l2 \.\.\. -l2 group of arguments then the next argument is a power of 10 which the distance between line option and the predefined line is quoted by.
 The default one is 0 (that means no change).
 You can specify not less than 0 and not greater than 4.
 Otherwise, these limit numbers are used instead.
 The greater value here leads to more groupped options output.